 The Marina Del Sol Resort (formerly the Puerto Del Sol Resort), is the location of the Busuanga Yacht Club (see below) is in the process of installing Mediterranean-style marina floating-berths to the East of the property.
-The marina berths will provide fuel and water for visiting yachts; marina berth fees have not been announced (March 2019)
+The marina berths will provide fuel and water for visiting yachts.

 Facilities for visiting yacht will include water & fuel supplies, and access to the Busuanga Yacht Club.
 The Marina Del Sol Resort offers accommodation, dining and local tourism information, and can arrange excursions around this first class tropical paradise location.

 The Marina Del Sol Resort marina facility will be sheltered from all but the most severe typhoons.